British vs. American English: -Ise or -Ize?

 Becoming A Proofreader

 Our Becoming A Proofreader course will teach you all you need to know about proofreading different dialects (and lots more!).
-If you think proofreading could be the career for you, sign up for a free trial and start your freelance journey.
+If you think proofreading could be the career for you, sign up for two free lessons, and start your freelance journey.

 Start your journey